(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 The temporary pressure sensor module

-No changes to the software of the EFIS, EMS, micro-EMS, AHRS, or remote magnetometer were necessary for these tests, as all data processed by these instruments were already being sent via the CAN bus to the flight data recorder.
+No changes to the software of the EFIS, EMS, micro-EMS, AHRS, or remote magnetometer were necessary for these tests, as all data processed by these instruments were already being sent to the CAN bus.
 This module was placed in a temporary 3D-printed enclosure, secured with Velcro under the instrument panel (Fig. 2).

 For these tests, the system architecture was therefore as shown in Figure 3.

-Therefore, this prototype was operating in parallel with the existing system.
+Therefore, this prototype was operating in parallel with the existing Teensy EMS and EFIS systems.

 Provisional prototype flight test results